dbernheisel/dbernheisel.github.io/src/pages/blog/vim-workflow/index.md

 * [ArchLinux] - My distro of choice.
 Shouldn't matter for this article.
 * [i3] - My window manager.
 Shouldn't matter for this article.
 * [Plug] - for managing neovim plugins.
+* [nvim-coc] for languageserver integration.
+* [dotfiles] - My dotfiles if you want the complete picture

 There are three ways that I can split my workspace: (1) via my window manager [i3], (2) via my terminal emulator [kitty], (3) via [neovim] with